CarnivalBug/carnivalbug.github.io/_pages/cv.md

 Education
 ======
-* PhD in Geography, University of Illinois Urbana-Champaign, 2024
+* Ph.D. in Geography, University of Illinois Urbana-Champaign, 2024
-* MS in Geography, University of Illinois Urbana-Champaign, 2021
+* M.S. in Geography, University of Illinois Urbana-Champaign, 2021
-* BE in Computer Engineering, University of Hong Kong, 2018
+* B.E. in Computer Engineering, University of Hong Kong, 2018

 Academic Appointment